 Research Groups: Neural Ciruits, Neurodegenerative Diseases

-Dr. Hamel uses in vivo optogenetic or electrical simulation of selected brain neurons, records the evoked neuronal and cerebral blood flow responses, identifies anatomically the neurons that are activated, and manipulates their mediators pharmacologically to define whether neurons act directly on blood vessels or indirectly through astroglial messengers.
-Her goal is to understand how brain neurons control local cerebral perfusion and how this relationship is altered in pathological conditions, such as in Alzheimer’s disease.
-The Hamel laboratory is testing the hypothesis that rescuing cerebrovascular function will have a positive outcome on the onset and progression of cognitive decline in vascular dementia and Alzheimer’s disease.
-Her group hypothesizes that it might be possible, at specific time points in the disease, to rescue or delay the manifestation of cognitive alterations by improving brain perfusion.
-Particularly, Dr Hamel’s group aims at better understanding how specific drugs can normalize cerebrovascular reactivity, brain perfusion and cognitive performance in animal models of vascular dementia or Alzheimer's disease.
-Additionally, she is asking whether cerebrovascular and cognitive recovery is interrelated or independent from each other.
-Ultimately, she and her research team aim to identify new therapeutic targets or drugs to preserve cerebral perfusion and rescue of neuronal function.
+The Hamel lab uses various in vivo techniques such as optogenetic or electrical stimulation of selected brain neurons, imaging of optical intrinsic signals (OIS), laser speckle contrast imaging (LSCI) and laser Doppler flowmetry (LDF) to record changes in neuronal and hemodynamic responses.
+These are combined with anatomical identification of the neuronal networks involved, and pharmacological manipulations to identify the mediators of the neuronal and vascular responses or how these are modulated during different brain states.
+The Hamel lab aims at deciphering how brain neurons control local cerebral perfusion and how this relationship is altered in pathologies like Alzheimer’s disease and vascular cognitive impairment and dementia.
+The lab is testing the hypothesis that rescuing cerebrovascular function will have a positive outcome on the onset and progression of cognitive decline in these two most frequent types of dementia in the elderly.
+Her group hypothesizes that it might be possible, at specific time points in the disease, to rescue or delay the manifestation of cognitive alterations with drugs originally designed to treat cardiovascular diseases, but that also exert pleiotropic effects on various cell types in the brain.
+The research team is asking whether cerebrovascular and cognitive recovery are interrelated or independent from each other.
+Ultimately, she and her research group aim to identify new therapeutic targets or drugs to preserve cerebral perfusion and rescue of neuronal function.